ankitbko/blog/_posts/2025-08-18-prompt-engineering-kv-cache.md

 I wanted to prove this theory, so I ran a controlled experiment with Azure OpenAI's GPT-4.1-mini.
 Our hypothesis was simple: if we keep our system prompts rock-solid stable, we should see way better cache performance than if we keep tweaking them.

+I wanted to prove this theory, so I ran a controlled experiment with Azure OpenAI's GPT-4.1-mini.
+My hypothesis was simple: if I keep the system prompts rock-solid stable, I should see way better cache performance than if I keep tweaking them.

-Here's what we tested:
+Here's what I tested:
 - **Control group**: Used identical system prompts across all requests (the "stable" approach)
 - **Experimental group**: Intentionally modified system prompts between requests (the "perturbed" approach, simulating what happens when developers get creative with dynamic prompts)

-We used the same dataset for both ([SCBench](https://huggingface.co/datasets/microsoft/SCBench) with repository QA, summarization, and few-shot examples), identical model settings (temperature=0.0, max_tokens=1024), and ran 20 examples with 3 trials each.
-This gave us solid statistical power to measure the real impact of prompt stability on cache performance.
+I used the same dataset for both ([SCBench](https://huggingface.co/datasets/microsoft/SCBench) with repository QA, summarization, and few-shot examples), identical model settings (temperature=0.0, max_tokens=1024), and ran 20 examples with 3 trials each.
+This gave me solid statistical power to measure the real impact of prompt stability on cache performance.

 ## The Results: A Complete Performance Transformation

 ![summary]({{ site.baseurl }}/assets/images/posts/kv-cache/summary.png)

-The results were even more dramatic than we expected!
-Let's break down what we discovered across every dimension of performance:
+The results were even more dramatic than I expected!
+Let's break down what I discovered across every dimension of performance:

 ### Time to First Token (TTFT): The User Experience Game-Changer